Updated on 24th May 2020 at 17:00.

 We are living in unprecendented times.
 The situation facing us with the Coronavirus is a complex and swiftly changing one, and the way we function as a country, as churches, and as individuals has significantly changed in this time, too.

 During this strange time, the church continues to be alive and active, although we are having to suspend our normal activities and meetings.

 This means that, until further notice, our church buildings in Mistley and Bradfield, along with every Church of England building in the country, are closed for public worship.

 We will continue to meet online, via our YouTube page which you can view here.
-Revd Dom will lead morning prayer at 8am on this channel every day except Sundays.
+Revd Dom will usually lead morning prayer at 8am on this channel every day from Monday - Thursday.
 On Sundays, we will meet on the channel at 10:30am to worship together as a community.

 We are also offering a weekly Bible study and prayer sheet (found here), which contains suggested readings every day (to line up with morning prayer), prayers, and reflections for you to use at home.

 For those who would like it, we broadcast a weekly service over the telephone, which can be accessed on 10206 489686.
 The words to go with this service can be downloaded here.

 If you are feeling lonely, or would otherwise like a chat, please do feel free to phone Revd Dom on the numbers below, and he will connect you with our pastoral network.

 If you want to know more about weddings, baptisms, or funerals at this time, please click here for the latest guidance.